Toma-Shops-2025/MyPartsRunner247/LEGAL_DOCUMENTS_FULL_TEXT.md

 ## 📄 **TERMS OF SERVICE - FULL TEXT**

 ### **1. Acceptance of Terms**
-By accessing and using MyPartsRunner's services, you accept and agree to be bound by the terms and provision of this agreement.
+By accessing and using MY-RUNNER.COM's services, you accept and agree to be bound by the terms and provision of this agreement.

 ### **1.1.
 Company Information**
-**MyPartsRunner**
+**MY-RUNNER.COM**
 Founder/Owner: Toma Adkins
 Office Location: JeffersonTown, Kentucky
 Legal Address: 5120 Cynthia Drive, 40291